Jeysi-Oli/SmartServe-System/README.md

-# SmartServe: Resident Information and Public Service System
+# SmartServe: Integrated Resident Information and Public Service Management System

 > **A Combined Final Project for CS 121 (Advanced Computer Programming) and IT 211 (Database Management Systems).**